PineDevelopment/PineDevelopment/README.md

 # 👋 Hi there!
 I'm Tristan 🌲

 Welcome to my GitHub!
-I’m an 18 year old Nim enjoyer.
+I’m an 18 year old Nimlang and Emacs enjoyer.

 ### 🌲 A Little About Me
 - **✨ My hobbies include:** Skating, Hiking and Game Development